| Metric | This Period | Prior Year | YoY |

 |---|---|---|---|

-This report is an earnings analysis document automatically generated by AI from XBRL financial statement data.
+This report is an earnings analysis document automatically generated by AI based on XBRL financial statement data.
 It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the Company based on public financial statements.
-Investment decisions are your own responsibility; consult a professional advisor as appropriate before making any investment decisions.
+Industry benchmarks are reference information compiled by the Company based on public financial disclosures.
+Investment decisions are your responsibility; consult professional advisors as needed.